Schedule

 Overview

-The class is structured in the following way: each week, you will have two readings - generally a “principles” first, then an “applications” second.
+The class is structured in the following way: each week, you will have two readings - generally a “principles” first, then an “applications” second (though this couse has drifted from this paradigm).
 Read the first reading for the Week under Course Content before our first meeting, and the second before our second meeting of the week.
 In either Tuesday or Thursday class, you’ll be given a prompt for your weekly writing, which is due at 11:59pm on Saturday (see assignments and the syllabus for more info.

 • Weekly Writings (): Weekly writings are due each week on Saturday at 11:59PM (eastern).
 Each week’s writing prompt is given during lecture either Tuesday or Thursday

-• Lab Assignments (): This page contains the instructions for the weekly lab (1–3 brief tasks) and for the two mini projects + final project.
+• Lab Assignments (): This page contains the instructions for the weekly lab (1–4 brief tasks) and for the three projects + final project.
 Labs are due by 11:59 PM (Eastern) on the following Monday.
 Labs are in addition to weekly writings and projects.

 • Do everything on the principles () page before Tuesday